gatsbyjs/gatsby/docs/docs/how-to/configuring-log-drains.md

 1. Click the ellipsis for Log Drains to expose the actions menu
 1. Click Delete
 1. Confirm Deletion of this Configuration
-1. Confirm that you are no longer receiving Logs for this site via Live Tail in DataDog
+1. Confirm that you are no longer receiving Logs for this site via [Live Tail](https://app.datadoghq.com/logs/livetail) in DataDog

 ## Troubleshooting
 - After selecting the region and specifying my API key, I receive an error upon clicking Connect from Gatsby Cloud
   - Confirm that you’ve entered the DataDog API Key properly
   - Confirm that you’ve selected the appropriate Region in Step 10
-  - If all of these are correct, please Contact Us for support
+  - If all of these are correct, please [Contact Us](https://www.gatsbyjs.com/support/)
 - It’s been more than 10 minutes, and I still don’t see any logs in DataDog.
 What now?
   - Confirm that the corresponding site in Gatsby Cloud has indeed received visitor traffic historically
   - Visit the corresponding site in Gatsby Cloud yourself to ensure activities within the next drain interval and wait another 10 minutes to confirm events via [Live Tail](https://app.datadoghq.com/logs/livetail)
-  - If you still see no traffic in DataDog Live Tail, please Contact Us for help.
+  - If you still see no traffic in DataDog Live Tail, please [Contact Us](https://www.gatsbyjs.com/support/)